Summary

 Read a complete explanation here.
 For a slightly simpler formula, see this page.

 With the ability to handle arrays natively, XLOOKUP can be used with complex criteria.
-In the example below, XLOOKUP is matching the first record where: the account begins with "x" and region is "east" and the month is not April:
+In the example below, XLOOKUP is configured to match the first record where (1) the account begins with "x", and (2) the region is "east", and (3) the month is not April:

 =XLOOKUP(1,(LEFT(B5:B16)="x")*(C5:C16="east")*NOT(MONTH(D5:D16)=4),B5:E16)